Last Updated on

 It gets stuck on your kitchen sponges, dish clothes, or whatever it is you choose to clean your pans with.

 - 2 cans Condensed Chicken or Beef Broth

 - 1/2 bunch fresh Asparagus

-- 2 Cups Water, more water may need to be added to finish cooking pasta
+- 2 Cups Water more water may need to be added to finish cooking pasta

-- In a skillet, melt butter over medium high heat.
+- In a skillet, melt butter over medium-high heat.
 Once melted, add orzo and toss to coat with butter.
 Continue to cook, stirring frequently over medium-high heat until at least half of the orzo is lightly browned.

 - Add 1 can condensed broth.
 Reduce heat to low and cover.
 Uncover and stir every couple of minutes, recovering after stirring.
-When liquid is mostly absorbed into the pasta, add the other can of condensed broth.
+When the liquid is mostly absorbed into the pasta, add the other can of condensed broth.
 Uncover and stir every couple of minutes, recovering after stirring.
 If more liquid is needed, add water 1/2 cup at a time, covering and simmering as previously until pasta is cooked to your preferred tenderness.

-I substitute asparagus with frozen peas on occasion, any frozen or fresh quick cooking vegetable can be used.
+- I substitute asparagus with frozen peas on occasion, any frozen or fresh quick cooking vegetable can be used.